 In The X-Men, Agents of S.H.I.E.L.D, and The Tomorrow People it is not entirely a choice for the mutants to be separate from humans but rather an isolation that is a result of their genetic differences.
 Their genetic enhancements impact upon their ‘freedom to choose their own life paths’ as they are restricted from living normal lives alongside humans because they are frightened of being exposed, detained, or even executed (Kirby & Gaither 2005, 268).
 In Agents of S.H.I.E.L.D Inhumans under-go both medical and psychological observation before they are allowed to ‘go out into the field’ as agents of S.H.I.E.L.D or to re-assimilate into the human population.
 The change from human to Inhuman is sudden (due to the Terrigen leak in the water) and causes more than a disruption on a genetic level.
 The Inhumans all struggle with their changing identity when they transition from human to Inhuman questioning not simply who they are, but also what they are.
 The first two series of Agents of S.H.I.E.L.D revolve around hacktivist Skye (Chloe Bennett) and her search for a family.
 When she gains her Inhuman vibration manipulation abilities and the knowledge about her history and her parents she reverts to her birth name Daisy Johnson.
 She becomes a new version of herself that is informed by her previously unknown past and her present where she must develop an identity that incorporates her life as an Inhuman.
 At first her abilites are frightening, something that has happened to her without her permission, but she ultimately learns to control them (with the support of technology: gloves) and goes out into the field to protect and help other Inhumans.

 With, perhaps, the exception of the Inhumans, the mutants discussed here are not Frankenstein’s monsters (unnatural experimental scientific creations) intent on invading and replacing humanity.
 Yet, in these narratives many humans, or at least those in power or controlling government agencies see them as a threat.
 Something to be feared, controlled, and in many cases eradicated.
 Evolution is tempered by impermanence and yet humans often see themselves as an evolutionary peak that cannot and should not be replaced or even altered.
-Humans will be agents of their ow9781408851241n decline, and their possible extinction is likely to happen for political (human-made) rather than biological reasons, in struggles that have nothing to do with DNA base pairs.
+Humans will be agents of their own decline, and their possible extinction is likely to happen for political (human-made) rather than biological reasons, in struggles that have nothing to do with DNA base pairs.
 The Earth is, as explained by Elizabeth Kolbert, in the midst of human-made sixth extinction.
 In her popular science book The Sixth Extinction: An Unnatural History Kolbert shows that humanity has been integral to accelerated, widespread extinctions.
 Humanity can adapt fairly quickly to change whereas other species struggle with relocating to new environments and ecological situations after their natural habitats have been cut down, built over, and polluted.
 Like humanity’s determination to preserve itself, we are also selecting which species ‘deserve’ to be saved thus shutting down some evolutionary pathways whilst letting others flourish.

 Evolution science fiction does not necessarily imagine mass human extinction.
 But it does push humans away from the centre of the narrative and shatters the idea that they are at the centre of the universe.
 Post-human narratives often imagine a future where humans are not alone; they are dominated or share power with mutants, robots, aliens, and even apes.
 They downplay the idea that humans are ‘special’, and remind us that our place in the world is contingent and that the future of humanity is neither stable nor certain.
 The potential for genetic change and enhancement, whether naturally or unnaturally attained, challenges definitions of what it is to be human.
 As highlighted by the use of terms like ‘inhuman’ and ‘meta-human’ these fictional figures are defined by their difference and non-humaness.
 They are interpreted not as a natural progression but as a threat to the status quo of human evolution.
 The fear that the human (unmodified) characters show in these movies and TV shows can be aligned to real-world uneasiness with the emergence of genomic research and the real possibility of genome enhancement.
 Science fiction continually changes in response to real-world science reflecting and engaging with popular currents of thought and in this case specifically questioning the bioethics of manipulating genes and how we would and should respond if humans changed naturally.